HOME VITAE RESEARCH ▼ CONTACT

 Relevant Works:

-Modeling the multiphase CGM
+Modeling the Multiphase CGM

 Understanding the multiphase CGM requires the development of models and simulations.
 These models can be categorized into several types: establishing the connection between CGM and galaxy properties, constraining physical properties from observations, and building associations between different phases of gas.